Cookie Settings

 3

-How does a typical day unfold on a luxury safari in Pilanesberg?
+How does a typical day unfold on a luxury trip in Pilanesberg?

 “The typical routine on safari is to wake shortly before sunrise, then to head out on a morning game drive at the earliest permitted hour.
 You would then likely return to the lodge at mid-morning for a brunch or late breakfast.
 An extended lunch break allows you time for a nap or a visit to the swimming pool, before setting off on an afternoon drive at around 3 PM.
 It is worth joining at least one night-drive to increase your chances of seeing leopard, brown hyena and other creatures that are active at night.
 Then it’s back to the lodge for dinner and an early night in preparation for another pre-dawn start.
 A typical day is designed to take advantage of the finest wildlife-viewing hours, the first hour or two after sunrise and the last hour or two before sunset.
 This is when lion, leopard and most other animals are at their most active.
 Unlike in Sabi Sands and other private reserves, it is forbidden to be out and about between sunset and sunrise unless you join an official night drive.”